 - Providing feedback through feedback comments, feedback files and annotated PDFs

-The process of setting up an assignment is therefore generally the same as setting up a standard QMplus assignment.
+The process of setting up an assignment is generally the same as setting up a standard QMplus assignment.
 This guide focusses on how to configure Turnitin appropriately.

 Creating an assignment